gutierya/gutierya/README.md

-#### Welcome to my profile!
+#### Welcome!
 #####

+I enjoy writing clean, modular and accessible code - for fun as well as freelance.
 I'm not only a Software developer but also a current Computer Science student at AU, graduating end of 2021.
-I enjoy writing clean, modular and accessible code - for fun as well as freelance.
 My other passions when not coding are photography, design and investing.

 I am excited by learning new things and am always interested in collaborating with others on projects.